jonnycolby/2025.jonnycolby.com/README.md

 Then, we rotate each pixels' x and y axes.
 When you do that, you get gaps between "pixels".
 So we proceed to extend the pixels vertices along its plane's orientation in order to build a seamless texture when looking from the front with an orthographic camera.

+We then place a PointLight in the scene, placed at either the camera's position or reacting to the pointer's position.

+That reacts to a custom material in the space of the spade, giving the glitter effect.

+~~

+This has been optimized.

+Originally, I used P5.js to draw the pixels.
+Then I gave the pixels orientation and 3D space.
+I was recreating the 3D vertices, normals, etc. on every frame.
+This was inefficient.
+I switched the logic to configure to THREE.js so that I could create a 3D geometry buffer and reuse it on every frame instead of reconstructing it on every frame.

+Seems to work alright at this point.

 <br />

 # Setting up the project